GazdagB/theCodeDesigner/README.md

 - 👋 Hi, I’m @theCodeDesigner
 - 👀 I’m interested in ...
-Web Development
+Web Development and Graphic Design
 - 🌱 I’m currently learning ...
 Javascript, React,HTML and CSS
 - 📫 You can Reach me on any of my social pages.